 7. Plan Out Your Training Schedule For the Month Ahead - Our classes are getting quite full (thank you for your support!) and many have waiting lists.
 This means that you need to plan ahead and get booked to get in on the classes you want to train in!

 I often do several of these things all together!
 I like to warm up before I stretch, so a hot Epsom salt bath or the Pilates exercises pair nicely with the stretch anyway.
 And a nap and planning your training schedule before or after, yes, please!
 If you have any questions, hit us up!
 We are absolutely here to help you find your best self and highest potential!
 XOXO, Mindy

 Mindy is the founder of Kalispell's Levitation Nation Aerial Studio, where the catch phrase "fitness is fun" is embodied alongside a culture of movement & women empowerment.
 Mindy is also a columnist for "Montana Woman Magazine."
-Her column "The Real Levitation Experience" shares expertise for elevating health and wellness that she has acquired through her certifications as a personal trainer and life coach.
+Her column "The Real Levitation Experience" shares expertise for elevating health and wellness that she has acquired through her certifications as a personal trainer, nutrition coach, and life coach.
 For more about Mindy, please visit: https://www.levitationnation.org/mindy.